12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 10. FAUST LEAVES OUT 2 ACEs from the ACE STUDY

 Faust finally mentions the massive ACE Study that measured the number of adverse childhood experiences from childhood (p.
-112) and suggests divorce is acceptable if ACEs are present—but she leaves out two of the most relevant ones:
+112) and suggests divorce is acceptable if ACEs are present—but she leaves out two of the most relevant ones from the original 1998 study:

 1. witnessing violence against a parent, and